 The mentoring relationships developed through this service reflect the principles of commitment, mutual respect, trust, empathy, self-assessment, and advocacy.
-Registrations are due in the spring; matches with a seasoned mentor are established in the summer; and the mentorship commences in September.
-The first cohort will focus on AACN Deans.
+Registrations are due August; matches with a seasoned mentor are established in September; and the mentorship commences in the Fall.

 Overall Program Design: Clear program goals, registration and mentor matching processes, clear outcomes, and evaluation.